The Best Vitamin C for Melasma

 What is the Best Vitamin C Cream For Melasma?

 We don’t recommend Vitamin C creams for melasma.
 The fatty acids in these creams can actually prevent skin-lightening ingredients from working properly.
-If you have melasma, it is best to use a Vimtin C serum.
+If you have melasma, it is best to use a Vitamin C serum or a completely different kind of skin lightening product.
 Never use a Vitamin C cream in a jar.
 Once it is open the air inactivates the ingredients and it is worthless.

 How Long Until My Melasma Goes Away?